-Since brand-name and generic drug production occurs in facilities in the United States (more than 60 billion doses of generic medicines a year are made in America) and the world over, the FDA conducts inspections wherever drugs are made.
+Since brand-name and generic drug production occurs in facilities in the United States (more than 60 billion doses of generic medicines a year are made in America) as well as around the world, the FDA conducts inspections wherever drugs are made.

 Under the newest user fee agreement between the government and the generic industry, a “risk-based” approach has been implemented and now foreign facilities are inspected with greater frequency.
 Generic drug companies pay FDA approximately half-a-billion dollars per year in user fees, which have helped FDA provide for these inspections (among other things).
 These which include pre-approval inspections and unannounced surveillance inspections.
 AAM's member companies strive to have their facilities “audit ready” 365 days a year.

 What’s the difference between generic medicines and “fake drugs”?

 Unlike FDA-approved generic medicines, fake drugs are potentially dangerous products that could increase resistance to pathogens and cause further illness, disability or even death.
 Counterfeit drugs are a real problem in many parts of the world, and we need ever-greater vigilance to stop their spread.
 Here in the United States, AAM supported congressional consideration and presidential signing of the Drug Quality and Security Act of 2013, which protects the U.S. public from fake and contaminated medicines.
 Read more about this issue from our partner organization Fight the Fakes.